-Data Stewards shall validate all applicable Data Classifications with the relevant Business System Steward(s) and Technical System Lead(s), in conjunction with the Data Protection Officer, as needed, or at least yearly, and update as necessary.
+Data Stewards shall validate all applicable Data Classifications with the relevant Information System Steward(s) and Technical System Lead(s), in conjunction with the Data Protection Officer, as needed, or at least yearly, and update as necessary.

 Any Employee, Contractor, or third-party performing duties on behalf of the University with knowledge of an alleged violation of this Policy shall notify the Office of Human Resources as soon as practical.

-Data Stewards, in consultation with the Office of Human Resources, may instruct Business System Stewards and Technical System Leads to take down and remove content that violates this Policy as well as confiscate or temporarily suspend or terminate the use of Information Resource.
+Data Stewards, in consultation with the Office of Human Resources, may instruct Information System Stewards and Technical System Leads to take down and remove content that violates this Policy as well as confiscate or temporarily suspend or terminate the use of Information Resource.